Silvina Bosco

 Silvina Bosco was an Argentine actress.

-Although she worked more in television in series such as Chiquititas, she appeared in a number of popular Argentine films such as Buenos Aires me mata (1998), La Fuga, Animalada and The Notice of the Day (2001), and Apasionados in 2002.
+She worked in television in series including Chiquititas, and appeared in Argentine films including Buenos Aires me mata (1998), La Fuga, Animalada and The Notice of the Day (2001), and Apasionados in 2002.

-In 2004 she appeared in the acclaimed films: Conversaciones con mamá and Whisky Romeo Zulu.
+In 2004 she appeared in the films: Conversaciones con mamá and Whisky Romeo Zulu.

 Death

-On 30 April, 2019 she died after spending time hospitalized for cancer.
+On 30 April, 2019 she died after being hospitalized for cancer.